dugooder/a-job/README.md

 ##Solution

 ###Projects
-* `supervisor` - given the name job configuration XML file (no extension) it is the 'runner'
+* `supervisor` - is the 'runner.
+Given the name job configuration XML file (no extension) it executes all the commands in confgiuration file.

 * `common` - common classes used by the `supervisor` and the command type projects

-* `commands` - an example of a command.
-Each command should have its own proejct and test project.
+* `commands` - an example of a command.  ach command should have its own proejct and test project.
+A command project must contain class implementing ICommand and a Ninject module loading that class.

 * `common.tests` -  unit tests for the common project

 ###Files
 * Job1_job.xml in the `supervisor` project is an example of a job's configuration file.
+Job configuration file must end with  '_job.xml'.

 ##Build Setup
 1. Download and install Nodejs.